swissmanu/mse-paper-rxjs-debugger/content/paper.md

 # Conclusion {#sec:conclusion}

-In this paper, we presented a novel RP debugger for RxJS that fully integrates with vscode.
-With *RxJS Debugging for vscode*, we demonstrated how operator log points replace manual print statements as a debugging utility for RP programs.
-We developed the debugger using a UCD process facilitating UX inspection and validation methods, which allowed us to identify and resolve four major usability issues.
+We presented *operator log points* as a novel debugging utility for programs implemented using reactive programming in this paper.
+With *RxJS Debugging for vscode*, we demonstrated how operator log points replace manual print statements for RxJS-based programs.
+We developed the debugger using a user-centered design process facilitating usability inspection and validation methods, which allowed us to identify and resolve four major usability issues.
 In addition, we successfully verified that the proposed utility fulfills the requirement of readiness-to-hand, i.e., that it integrates seamlessly with software engineers' daily workflows and does not require additional learning or setup effort.